 Honors Enhancement/Group Conversion

 An Honors enhancement is essentially a conversion for a group of students.
 The instructor arranges the course enrichment experiences for the group of Honors students.
-Each student involved submits their own conversion request and completion of the work by all students.
+Each student involved submits their own online conversion request and completion of the work by all students.
 To receive Honors credit for the course, an individual student must achieve a B- or higher grade and receive final approval by the instructor of the completed conversion project.